juanrgon/slack-emoji-uploader/README.md

-# Chrome Extension for Custom Slack Emoji
+# Chrome Extension for Custom Slack Emojis

-Chrome extension to make custom emojis in a snap! :tada:
+The best way to add custom slack emojis! :tada: